Competition between Airbus and Boeing: Jumbo twin aisles: A380 vs 747

-During the 1990s both companies researched the feasibility of a passenger aircraft larger than the Boeing 747, which was then the largest airliner in operation.
-Airbus subsequently launched a full-length double-deck aircraft, the A380, a decade later while Boeing decided the project would not be commercially viable and developed the third generation 747, Boeing 747-8, instead.
-The Airbus A380 and the Boeing 747-8 are therefore in direct competition on long-haul routes.
+During the 1990s, both companies researched the feasibility of a passenger aircraft larger than the Boeing 747, then the largest airliner in operation.
+Airbus launched a full-length double-deck aircraft, the A380, a decade later while Boeing decided the project would not be commercially viable and developed the third-generation Boeing 747-8 instead.
+The Airbus A380 and Boeing 747-8 were thus in direct competition on long-haul routes.